by Kerry Dexter

-The Great Hunger, a time in the mid nineteenth century a time when many Irish died and many left Ireland, shaped life and history on the island of Ireland itself.
+The Great Hunger, a time in the mid nineteenth century when many Irish died and many left Ireland, shaped life and history on the island of Ireland itself.
 It had impacts too on those countries Ireland’s far flung sons and daughters came to find their ways and make their homes, countries including the United States, Canada, Scotland, and Australia.
 The Irish community in Boston, a community with deep and long roots in Ireland, decided to commission sculptor Robert Shure to create a memorial marking this time.
 The memorial was put in place in 1998.

 I’ve been immersed in Irish music and Irish history all my life, have studied these things and written of them, and spent quite a bit of time in Ireland, and seen a few emigration statues, too, ones of people made both frail and strong by circumstance.
 As I was thinking that afternoon, as I sat with the figures and watched people passing by, I was reminded that art is both distillation of ideas and communication of them.
 More than I had at first realized, Shure had left room for those who pass by these figures, whether they give but a glance or stop to spend time, read the plaques which explain who the figures are and why they are there, or come close and touch them, to bring — and take away — their own understanding of hunger, history, and emigration.

 Not that those subjects are easy to distill or to take in all at once.
 There have been shelves and libraries of books written about the Great Hunger, immigration, and all the things arising from those circumstances.
 I think artists may have the best of it, though.

 Galway Bay by Mary Pat Kelly and Gracelin O’Malley by Ann Moore are novels with very different main characters which both help give human dimension that time and place.
 So too do the song From Clare To Here which finds an emigrant looking back and missing home, and the song Rathlin Island (1847) about a person who stays in Ireland watching the ships sail away..